Niue’s Most Iconic Attractions

 4. Togo Chasm

 A little haven tucked away on the rugged east coast of Niue, the Togo Chasm is iconic to show the resistance of nature.
-After a 40-minute one-way sea track through forest and over the island’s pinnacle-dappled coast, you’ll find a ladder down to an unlikely scene on this wild coast – a sandy chasm with coconut trees in the centre.
+After a 40-minute one-way sea track through the forest and over the island’s pinnacle-dappled coast, you’ll find a ladder down to an unlikely scene on this wild coast – a sandy chasm with coconut trees in the centre.
 You almost have to go there yourself to believe it.

 5. Avaiki Cave

-6. Whales
+6. Humpback Whales

 Each year between July and September, humpback whales make an amazing migration from the Antarctic to Niue’s waters.
 During this time, it’s an iconic moment in Niue to see whales breaching from the waters, whether you’re watching from shore or one of the whale swimming boats.
 Learn more about seeing whales in The Guide to the Whale Season in Niue.

-Location: See some of the best places to watch whales in 10 Amazing Lookouts for Watching Whales in Niue
+Location: See some of the best places to watch whales in 10 Amazing Lookouts for Watching Whales in Niue and The Guide to Swimming with Whales in Niue.

 7. Hio Beach

 Ok, so Niue isn’t famous for its beaches but one beach you may have seen photos of is the picturesque Hio Beach.
-This long-sweeping beach on the west coast has some amazing snorkelling pools to admire at 30 minutes before and after low tide.
+This long-sweeping beach on the west coast has some amazing snorkelling pools to admire 30 minutes before and after low tide.
 There is also a cafe at the top of the sea track providing another spectacular view of the beach.

 8. Alofi

-Location: Alofi, west coast
+Location: Alofi, central west coast of Niue.

-More Iconic Sights in Niue
+More About Sightseeing in Niue

 Author